niloy-it/Linux-Dev-Operation/Static IP Configuration on Ubuntu.md

+In recent versions of Ubuntu (starting from Ubuntu 20.04 and later), the network configuration has shifted from using the traditional 50-cloud-init.yaml or 01-netcfg.yaml files to a new configuration file called 00-installer-config.yaml.
 # Configuring a Static IP on Ubuntu

 To set a static IP on Ubuntu, you'll modify network configuration files using **Netplan**.
 Follow the steps below for a comprehensive guide.